terravion/terravion-examples/docs/GET_STARTED.md

 2. The access token for the account
 3. Images, field names, or other data in the account

-In this document we will show you how to obtain your own accessToken and userId.
-We will also provide you a demo userId and accessToken should you only want to try things out.

 ---
 ## Assumptions